 Pecans Offer a Variety of Nutrients

 Pecans are a complex matrix of nutrients.
-Incomplete digestion and absorption cause a decrease in fatty acids.
-For example, in an intervention feeding trial with pecan, the lipid content in stools was greater when subjects were on the nut diet compared to the control diet.
-Both chain length and degree of saturation of fat show an impact on glucose and insulin regulation.
+Incomplete digestion and absorption decrease fatty acids.
+For example, in an intervention feeding trial with pecans, the lipid content in stools was more significant when subjects were on the nut diet compared to the control diet.
+Both chain length and degree of fat saturation show an impact on glucose and insulin regulation.

 USDA Databank Analysis Studies The Pecan